afombravo/2FAST2Q/README.md

 	 `-c [C]      cmd line mode`

-	 `--s S       The full path to the directory with the sequencing files`
+	 `--s S       The full path to the directory with the sequencing files OR file`

 	 `--g G       The full path to the .csv file with the features.`

 	 `--o O       The full path to the output directory`

-	 `--se SE     Sequencing file extension (ie:'.fastq.gz')`

 	 `--m M       number of allowed mismatches (default=1)`